Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Cognitive-load-aware routing assigns a mental cost to stressful maneuvers like U-turns and unprotected left turns, producing routes that are slightly longer but meaningfully less draining over a 40-stop day.

-• When AI re-routes a driver, explaining why (“3 stops resequenced to avoid waterlogging — 22 min saved”) transforms a disruptive change into a collaborative adjustment.
-Perceived autonomy correlates with retention more than pay alone.
+• Transparent re-routing transforms disruption into collaboration.
+When AI explains why (“3 stops resequenced to avoid waterlogging — 22 min saved”), perceived autonomy rises.
+Research shows this correlates with retention more strongly than pay alone.

-• AI can calculate a route-difficulty index so a driver completing 35 hard stops is recognized equally to one completing 48 easy stops.
+• A route-difficulty index ensures fair performance evaluation, so a driver completing 35 hard stops is recognized equally to one completing 48 easy stops.
 Fairness is the #2 driver-retention factor after compensation.

 • Experienced drivers deliver faster, with fewer errors and higher customer satisfaction.
 Every driver retained for an extra 6 months represents thousands in saved recruitment costs and measurably better CX.

-John opens her driver app at 5:47 AM.
+John opens his driver app at 5:47 AM.
 Forty-two stops today, spread across three neighborhoods he has never delivered in.
-The route shows a sequence, but he already knows two things the app doesn’t: the left turn onto the arterial road at 8:30 AM will cost her 15 minutes in traffic, and Stop #28 is a high-rise with no street-side parking.
+The route shows a sequence, but he already knows two things the app doesn’t: the left turn onto the arterial road at 8:30 AM will cost him 15 minutes in traffic, and Stop #28 is a high-rise with no street-side parking.
 By stop #30, his back will ache from the heavy appliance box the system loaded last onto the van.
-By 4 PM, he’ll be running 45 minutes behind, wondering why he took this job!
+By 4 PM, he’ll be running 45 minutes behind, wondering why he took this job.

 John’s morning is unremarkable.
 That’s precisely the problem.
-Across the logistics industry, it’s a scene that repeats hundreds of thousands of times a day — and it’s quietly driving one of the sector’s most persistent crises.
+Across the logistics industry, this scene repeats hundreds of thousands of times a day — and it’s quietly driving one of the sector’s most persistent crises.

 When “Optimized” Ignores the Human